International PhD Academy

 Who can apply?

 The PhD Academy is primarily for candidates from VIU's member universities, although applications from excellent external candidates will be considered and evaluated.
-External candidates admitted to the PhD Academy will pay fees (further information available upon request).
+External candidates admitted to the PhD Academy will pay fees (further information available in the Brochure).
+VIU Alumni are eligible for a reduced fee.